EwoutH/World-model-prototype/policy/behavior_structure.md

 In the context of ABM, we distinguish between behaviors and functions based on their operational characteristics.

 - **Function**: A function operates in a stateless manner, meaning it doesn't rely on the agent or model's state to function.
 It can take input arguments and return output variables, just like regular Python functions.
 - **Behavior**: A behavior operates within the context of an agent's, another agent's, and/or the model's state.
 It may take this state as input and/or modify it.
 Behaviors are implemented as classes with a single method bearing the same name as the class/behavior.
 Generally, behaviors do not require an `__init__` method.
 Users can incorporate behaviors into existing Agent or Model classes using Mixin.
+A behavior always has access to the self (agent or model) object, and can optionally take a `agent`, `agent_list`, or `model` argument.

 ### Library structure
 Behaviors are in Behaviors and functions are organized into three layers of depth: